dragonflydb/documentation/docs/cloud/networks.md

 ## Managing Networks on Drangonfly Cloud

 Dragonfly Cloud allows you to create isolated networks where you can deploy your data stores similar to VPC's if you are familiar with AWS.
+The primary benefits here are improved security, lower latencies and costs as you avoid egress fees.

 This guide outlines how you can create networks on Dragonfly Cloud.